brad-cooley/brad-cooley/README.md

 ### A passionate technical leader, data & software engineer, and travel enthusiast originally from Colorado

-💻 I am currently a Data Engineering Manager at [Mutually Human](https://www.mutuallyhuman.com/).
+💻 I am currently the Lead Senior Data Engineer at [Mutually Human](https://www.mutuallyhuman.com/).

 🎓 I graduated from [Marquette University](https://www.marquette.edu/) in May 2021 with a B.S. in Computer Science and a B.S. in Data Science.